auto damage and repairs

 What if I don’t have collision coverage?

-If you are not at fault for the accident the responsible driver’s liability insurance coverage should pay for your vehicle damage.
+If you are not at fault for the accident, the responsible driver’s liability insurance must pay for your vehicle damage.
+We hold the at-fault driver’s carrier accountable to ensure they cover the full cost of your repairs or the total value of your vehicle, protecting you from out-of-pocket expenses.

 Local Auto Repair Shops